riot-appstore/rapstore-django/README.md

 * Apply all DB migrations
 * Serve the website at localhost:8000

+If you want to populate the database with all examples, boards and modules, just execute (with the docker-compose up running!): `docker-compose -f install/docker-compose.yml exec web python manage.py populate_db`

 # Admin
 It's possible to add Boards, Modules and Applications directly from Django admin.
 Simply go to localhost:8000/admin.
 Current config is: